 This post is here to help you.
 We’ll start by giving a general definition of Git statistics.
 After that, you’ll see the main reasons why Git statistics might pay off.
 Finally, we get to the main part of the post.
-You’ll learn about the seven Git statistics that can give you the best bang for your buck.
+You’ll learn about the seven Git stats that can give you the best bang for your buck.
 Before wrapping up, we offer some additional thoughts on how you can improve your Git statistics approach.

 Let’s get started.

 - Git Stats: The 7 That Matter the Most

 - Spice Up Your Git Statistics With Project Data

 Git is a version control tool first developed by Linus Torvalds, of Linux kernel fame.
 Due to factors like its decentralized design, its powerful branching and merging capabilities, and the success of the GitHub platform, Git quickly rose to the top and became the industry standard.

 We could define Git statistics as the measurements that can be extracted from a Git repository.
 That wouldn’t typically include metrics about pull requests (PRs), for example, since they aren’t native features of Git but come from repository management services such as GitHub or GitLab.
 However, we’re talking about teams and organizations here.
 Therefore, services like GitHub and GitLab are important in our context since many teams adopt workflows centered around pull requests.